-Entry Fire Fighting - EXTRAORDINARILY specialized fire fighting operations that can include the activities of rescue, fire suppression, and property conservation at incidents involving fires producing extreme levels of conductive, convective, and radiant heat; such as aircraft fires, bulk flammable gas fires, and bulk flammable liquid fires.
-Highly specialized thermal protection from exposure to extreme levels of conductive. convective, and radiant heat is necessary for persons involved in such EXTRAORDINARILY specialized operations and because direct entry into the flames is made.
-Your NFPA 1971 Compliant Gloves are NEVER to be used for entry fire fighting or any direct contact with flames or molten metals, and do not provide the required level of protection.
+Entry Firefighting - EXTRAORDINARILY specialized firefighting operations that can include the activities of rescue, fire suppression, and property conservation at incidents involving fires producing very high levels of conductive, convective and radiant heat; such as aircraft fires, bulk flammable gas fires, and bulk flammable liquid fires.
+Highly specialized thermal protection from exposure to extreme levels of conductive, convective and radiant heat is necessary for persons involved in such EXTRAORDINARILY specialized operations and because direct entry into the flames is made.
+NFPA 1999 Compliant Work Gloves are NEVER to be used for entry firefighting or any direct contact with flames or molten metals, and do not provide the required level of protection.